Volunteer Opportunities at The Project

 Clinic Support

-Volunteers will aid in a variety of clinical operation support such as escorting patients to rooms, restocking exam rooms, organizing stock, or assembling a variety of kits available for patients.
+Volunteers may help by escorting patients to rooms, restocking exam rooms, organizing supplies, or assembling a variety of kits available for patients.